stoeps13/connections-doc/source/admin/admin/t_admin_act_import_activities.md

 4. Use one of the following commands to import the activities:

+    !!! note
-    **Note:** For community activities, the community from which the activity was created must exist on the server to which you are importing the activities.
+    For community activities, the community from which the activity was created must exist on the server to which you are importing the activities.
 If it does not, an error is returned when you attempt to import the activities.
 The associated community is identified by its communityUUID which is not persisted across different deployments, so you can only include community activities in the activities to be imported when you are importing them to the same server from which they were exported.

     -   If you do not want to overwrite any of the activities currently on the server and would rather create an additional copy of an activity if you are importing one that already exists, use this command: